spmiddlebrooks/Install-Certificate/README.md

 # Install-Certificate
-Import and Enable certificates for Kemp Load Balancer and Windows Server roles and application
+Import and Enable certificates for Windows Server roles and applications as well Kemp Load Balancer